thisisvishak/Masters-Dissertation/README.md

 # Risk-Calibrated and Explainable Credit Card Default Prediction
-**Monotonic LightGBM with Isotonic Calibration and Split Conformal Prediction**
+**Using Monotonic LightGBM with Isotonic Calibration and Split Conformal Prediction**
-MSc Dissertation Repository
+**MSc Dissertation Repository**

 ---